scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 # Certificate Specification {#cert-specs}

-There are three types of Control Plane (CP) certificates: root certificates, issuing CA certificates, and AS certificates.
+There are three types of control plane (CP) certificates: root certificates, issuing CA certificates, and AS certificates.
 Together, they build a chain of trust that is anchored in the Trust Root Configuration (TRC) file of the respective Isolation Domain (ISD).
 Additionally, there are regular and sensitive voting certificates which define the keys to cast votes in a regular or sensitive TRC update.

 All certificates in the Control Plane PKI are in X.509 v3 format {{RFC5280}}.